Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 EOF
 ```

-Let check the status of our gateway
+Check the status of our gateway:

 ```bash
 kubectl get gateway ${gatewayName} -n ${gatewayNS} -o=jsonpath='{.status.conditions[?(@.type=="Accepted")].message}' kubectl get gateway ${gatewayName} -n ${gatewayNS} -o=jsonpath='{.status.conditions[?(@.type=="Programmed")].message}'
 ```

-So our gateway should be accepted and programmed (IE valid and assigned an external address).
+Our gateway should be accepted and programmed (i.e. valid and assigned an external address).

-However if we check our listener status we will it is not yet "programmed" or ready to accept traffic due to bad TLS configuration.
+However, if we check our listener status we will it is not yet "programmed" or ready to accept traffic due to bad TLS configuration.

 ```bash
 kubectl get gateway ${gatewayName} -n ${gatewayNS} -o=jsonpath='{.status.listeners[0].conditions[?(@.type=="Programmed")].message}'